rs-anantmishra/metubeplus/README.md

 - Add Functionality for NetworkPath for Files table later.
 - Write Code to download yt-dlp and check for the executable before running a download.
 - Rules can be applied to have videos of certain domains moved to hidden folders directly.
+- Toralize connections through yt-dlp (bypass blocks)
+- Local playlists can have audios, videos or both from different sources - local, downloaded, metaOnly, online.
+- Download at a later time.

 [UI layout is similar to briefkasten]
 - landing page shows all Videos